ampproject/amphtml/extensions/amp-font/amp-font.md

 The `amp-font` extension should be used for controlling timeouts on font loading.

-The `amp-font` extension allows adding and removing CSS classes from `document.documentElement` based on whether a font was loaded or is in error-state.
+The `amp-font` extension allows adding and removing CSS classes from `document.body` based on whether a font was loaded or is in error-state.

 Example:
 ```html